-Many workers are just waiting to board another ship when they spot their ship heading for an iceberg.
+Many workers just wait to board another ship when they spot their ship heading for an iceberg.
 Timing can be the difference between steering the vessel away or sinking without a single lifeboat.

-However, most people don’t realize that timing also has to do with knowing every employee.
+However, most people don’t realize that timing also involves knowing every employee.
 It means spending time getting to know:

 - Their demeanor

 - What makes them tick

 - Which colleagues are they most likely to argue with